abbreviatedman/dangerroom/README.md

 ### Better Vim Keybindings Experience

-I recommend adding [this fantastic zsh plugin](https://github.com/softmoth/zsh-vim-mode) if you like using Vim bindings on the command line.
-It's a little bit better than the built-in plugin, and minor improvements are _always_ worth spending a bunch of time configuring, am I right?
-(I do hope I'm right.)
+If you like using Vim bindings on the command line, I recommend adding [this fantastic zsh plugin](https://github.com/softmoth/zsh-vim-mode).
+It has many useful Vim keybinding enhancements, such as vim-surround keybindings and a customizable shortcut for switching to Normal Mode.

 ## Prior Art